-The California Environmental Quality Act (CEQA) Statute and Guidelines (§21084.1, and §15064.5) provide the framework for Historical preservation in California for discretionary projects.
+The California Environmental Quality Act (CEQA) Statute and Guidelines (§21084.1, and §15064.5) provide the framework for historic preservation in California for discretionary projects.
 CEQA considers historical resources to be part of the environment.
 Therefore, whenever development is proposed, identifying historical resources and assessing any impacts on them is a critical and required part of the environmental review process.

 CEQA requires the City to evaluate properties for historical significance upon the submission of a project for discretionary review.
 This ensures that previously identified and unidentified historical resources are not inappropriately altered, impacted, or demolished without proper evaluation.
+The Historic Landmarks Commission serves as the City's appointed experts in the treatment and preservation of historic resources.
 Evaluation consists of consideration of alternatives to avoid significant impacts, public review by the Historic Landmarks Commission, and, if necessary, mitigation measures.
-Discretionary projects adjacent to historical resources and within existing historic districts are also evaluated to ensure there are no potential impacts to neighboring historical resources and their setting.
+Discretionary projects adjacent to historic resources and within existing historic districts are also evaluated to ensure there are no potential impacts to neighboring historical resources and their setting.

-The City is typically the Lead Agency for the CEQA analysis and is charged with reviewing required technical reports including Historical Resource Reports.
+The City is typically the Lead Agency for the CEQA analysis and is charged with reviewing required technical reports including Historic Resource Reports.
 The City's Architectural Historian and the Historic Landmarks Commission conduct reviews of these reports to ensure the reports comply with the standards for discretionary review and all applicable local ordinances.